England & Wales Fire Legislation

 • Adequate emergency escape routes & exits,

-• The appropriate type & sufficient quantities of fire extinguishers,
+• The appropriate type & sufficient quantities of fire fighting equipment,

 • Correct type & sufficient quantities of fire signs & notices,

-• Provisions for the correct maintenance of installed fire equipment,
+• Provisions for the correct maintenance of installed fire safety systems / equipment,

-• Suitable provisions for the protection of LAFS personnel,
+• Suitable provisions for the protection of fire fighting personnel,

-• Ensure that occupants receive the appropriate instruction / training in, e.g. actions to be taken in the event of fire and fire evacuation drills.
+• Ensure that occupants receive the appropriate instruction and or fire training in, e.g. actions to be taken in the event of fire,

 • Person with overall management of a building,